 In simple terms oscillation refers to how quickly that the fan blade turn.
 Of course, the higher the oscillation is, the quicker it will cool you down, and the rate will vary between different fans and also what speed setting that you have the fan on.

-With 12-volt caravan fans, the oscillation rate might be lower because of the lower power that the fan requires.
+With 12 volt caravan fans, the oscillation rate might be lower because of the lower power that the fan runs on.
 It’s also important to understand that higher oscillation can use more power and generate more noise.